 [ACM/IEEE IPSN'21]Wenjie Luo, Zhenyu Yan, Qun Song, Rui Tan.
 PhyAug: Physics-Directed Data Augmentation for Deep Sensing Model Transfer in Cyber-Physical Systems.
 Best Artifact Award Runner-Up. [pdf] [code and data] [video presentation]

-[ACM BuildSys'20]Duc Van Le, Yingbo Liu; Rongrong Wang; Rui Tan; Lek Heng Ngoh.
-Experiences and Learned Lessons from an Air Free-Cooled Tropical Data Center Testbed. [pdf] [video presentation]
+[IEEE TSUSC]Duc Van Le, Yingbo Liu, Rongrong Wang, Rui Tan, Lek Heng Ngoh.
+Air Free-Cooled Tropical Data Center: Design, Evaluation, and Learned Lessons. [pdf]

 [IEEE ICDCS'20]Chaojie Gu, Linshan Jiang, Rui Tan, Mo Li, Jun Huang.
 Attack-Aware Data Timestamping in Low-Power Synchronization-Free LoRaWAN. [pdf] [video presentation]

 [ACM SenSys'19]Qun Song, Zhenyu Yan, Rui Tan.
 Moving Target Defense for Embedded Deep Visual Sensing against Adversarial Examples. [pdf] [slides]

 [ACM MobiCom'19]Zhenyu Yan, Qun Song, Rui Tan, Yang Li, Adams Wai Kin Kong.
 Towards Touch-to-Access Device Authentication Using Induced Body Electric Potentials. [pdf] [slides]